Fruit Heights, Utah

 Fruit Heights is a city in eastern Davis County, Utah, United States.
 It is part of the Ogden–Clearfield, Utah Metropolitan Statistical Area.
 It lies along the Wasatch Front adjacent to the larger cities of Farmington and Kaysville.
-Its population was 4,987 at the 2010 census, with an estimated population of 6,234 in 2018.
+Its population was 6,101 at the 2020 census, a significant increase of 4,987 at the 2010 census.

 Geography

 Fruit Heights is bordered by the city of Kaysville to the north and west, the city of Farmington to the south and the Wasatch Range to the east.
 According to the United States Census Bureau, Fruit Heights has a total area of 5.9 sqkm, of which 0.02 sqkm, or 0.42%, is water.